Vietnam

 Check-in area was efficient with several counters accessible (left photo below).
 Shops and eateries were available even after custom clearance within the departure hall (right photo below).

-New Airport and Closure
+New Airport and Closure of Gaoqi Airport

-Gaoqi Airport will cease all of its civilian traffic once the new Xiamen Xiang'an International Airport (厦门翔安国际机场) is completed and commences its operations in the late 2026.
+Gaoqi International Airport will cease all of its civilian traffic once the new Xiamen Xiang'an International Airport (厦门翔安国际机场) is completed and commences its operations in the late 2026.
 The new airport is located 25-km from central Xiamen and will still retain the IATA code of XMN.

 Transportation